Burger2D/FlyQ/JOURNAL.md

 # FlyQ
 An Ultralight fixed wing autonomous UAV.
+Note: Not all parts listed from June 1st-6th are used.

 ## June 1st
 Project inception, I researched on the different types of drones and decided what I want to build.
 Here is all of the research condensed down for reader's consumption.